 - If your balance is less than $5,000, your employer may have the right to choose to cash you out.

 It’s essential that you carefully weigh your options, including expenses, tax consequences, and the full effect that changing jobs will ultimately have on your retirement savings.
 If you’re not sure that you’re making the best choice, consult a financial professional to help you take the appropriate steps for your specific circumstances.

-Banco Popular North America and/or its subsidiaries and affiliates are not engaged in rendering legal, accounting or tax advice.
+Popular Bank and/or its subsidiaries and affiliates are not engaged in rendering legal, accounting or tax advice.
 If legal, accounting, or tax assistance is required, the services of a competent professional should be sought.
 Please consult with your accountant, attorney and/or tax advisor for specific guidance.

 The information and general descriptions contained herein regarding specific products or services is solely for informational and educational purposes and your independent consideration, and is not intended to be viewed or construed as a suggestion for you to take (or refrain from taking) a particular course of action or as the advice of an impartial fiduciary.
 In providing this information, we assume that you are capable of evaluating the information, education, and general descriptions contained herein and of exercising independent judgment.

 This information does not contain, constitute or provide individual tax, financial, or investment advice.
 This material should not be considered as a recommendation of any particular security, strategy or investment product or service.
 Particular investment or trading strategies should be evaluated relative to each individual’s objectives and risk tolerance.
 Readers are urged to seek professional advice with respect to their specific financial, legal, tax, retirement and investment matters.
 Any tax information in this material is not intended or written to be used, and cannot be used, by any recipient for the avoidance of penalties under federal tax laws or for promotion, marketing or recommendation to another party any transaction or matter described in this material.